Below are helpful tips for presenting at the AGIC Education & Training Symposium.

 - Register for the conference.
 All speakers must be registered and are responsible for paying conference registration fees.

-- Presentations are not sales pitches or advertisements.
-It's fine to show how you used a particular product for a project, but your presentation should not come across as a sales pitch or advertisement for a particular product or company.
+- Presentations are not sales pitches or advertisements.* It's fine to show how you used a particular product for a project, but your presentation should not come across as a sales pitch or advertisement for a particular product or company. *There is one exception for this: the Exhibitor Lightning Round

 - If you plan on doing a live demo, it is highly advisable to have a backup PowerPoint with screenshots, just in case.
 The conference rooms are all equipped with the hotel's Wi-Fi.
 In the past this has not been much of an issue, but we advise you to be prepared in case it is.
+We also suggest you do a test run of your live demo somewhere in the conference area while connected to the hotel's Wi-Fi.
+Be mindful that your presentation time is limit and will be enforced.

 - If you need hotel accommodations, be sure to reserve your room early as the conference hotel fills quickly.